1. How does COVID cause hair loss?

 The only reassuring fact for patients suffering from chronic TE is that most people only lose about 50% of their hair at worst.

-Losing hair can be an emotionally draining process, but the most important thing is patience.
+Hair loss due to covid can be an emotionally draining process, but the most important thing is patience.

 Covid-19-related hair loss is different than other types of hair loss such as alopecia areata, or androgenic alopecia as it almost never leads to complete baldness.